vdesabou/kafka-docker-playground-docs/docs/playground secrets import.md

 📥 Import an existing secret.properties / variable.properties file

 Each KEY=value line is classified and stored in the right place.
+A
+leading 'export', comments, blank lines and one level of surrounding
+quotes are handled; anything that is not an uppercase variable name is
+skipped and reported.

+This is the one step migration away from 'source secret.properties'.

 ## Usage